 Science, Technology and Public Policy MS

-This innovative master of science degree in science, technology and public policy emphasizes the creation and understanding of engineering, science, and technology policy.
+This innovative master of science degree in science, technology and public policy enables students to work at the intersection of engineering, science, and public policy.
 The program builds on RITís strengths as a technological university, enabling students to interact with faculty members and researchers who are working on scientific developments and technological innovations that drive new public policy considerations.

 The program is interdisciplinary and draws significantly from disciplines and courses of study in RITís colleges of Applied Science and Technology, Business, Engineering, Liberal Arts, and Science.
 The program is geared toward producing graduates who will make significant contributions in the private, public, and not-for-profit sectors.

 All students take a set of policy core courses that emphasize analysis, problem solving, and interdisciplinary approaches.
-Students work with an adviser to choose electives that focus their policy studies in a particular area, such as environmental policy, telecommunications policy, or energy policy.
-Typical students include those with science or engineering backgrounds looking to broaden their career opportunities in government or business settings, as well as those with liberal arts undergraduate degrees (e.g., economics) interested in science, technology, and policy issues.
+Students work with an adviser to choose electives that focus their policy studies in a particular area, such as environmental policy, climate change policy, healthcare policy, STEM education policy, telecommunications policy, or energy policy.
+Typical students include those with science or engineering backgrounds seeking to broaden their career opportunities in government or business settings, as well as those with liberal arts undergraduate degrees (e.g., economics) interested in science, technology, and policy issues.
 Full-time students can typically finish the program in one to two years.
 The program prides itself on working one-on-one with students to ensure that their educational needs and academic goals are attained.

 A minimum of 30 semester credit hours are required for completion of the program.
 The program has five required core courses.
 In addition, students choose three elective courses and complete a masterís thesis, which allows students to work with a faculty adviser on an independent research project in their area of interest.